DokoweB/MetaTM/README.md

 # MetaTM
-From Your FAvourite Baby Daddy!
+From Your Favourite Baby Daddy!